datalad-handbook/book/docs/basics/101-136-filesystem.rst

    An additional piece of background information: A :command:`datalad save` command internally uses a :command:`git commit` to save changes to a dataset.
    :command:`git commit` in turn triggers a :command:`git annex fix` command.
-This Git-annex command fixes up links that have become broken to again point to annexed content, and is responsible for cleaning up what needs to be cleaned up.
-Thanks, Git-annex!
+This git-annex command fixes up links that have become broken to again point to annexed content, and is responsible for cleaning up what needs to be cleaned up.
+Thanks, git-annex!

 Therefore, while it might be startling